sausheong/gost/README.md

 ## Install Minio

 Minio is an S3-compatible object storage you can install on your computer.
+You can install Minio locally and use it for your development purposes.
+However you should remember that whatever works on your machine doesn't necessarily works the same way on the cloud storage services, so do test the results properly.

 ### Windows